TSI Assessment 2

 The Texas Higher Education Coordinating Board rules require that all students in Texas public colleges and universities complete the TSI Assessment 2 (TSIA 2).
 The purpose is to determine a student’s degree of college readiness.

 Who must complete the TSIA 2?

 All students seeking an Associate’s Degree or a certificate program that is 43 semester credit hours or more are required to take the TSI Assessment 2, unless they meet exemptions.
 Certificate programs with less than 43 semester credit hours that require math and/or writing will require a student to take certain parts of the TSIA 2 as a prerequisite, unless exemptions are met.
 Students must complete the TSIA 2 Pre-Assessment Activity before taking the TSIA 2.

-- Obtain a Testing Form (neon pink) at the Cashier’s Office, located in the Cecil Beeson Building.
+- On or prior to test day (except Saturdays), obtain a Testing Form (neon pink) at the Cashier’s Office, located in the Cecil Beeson Building.
 Complete required information, pay at the Cashiers and proceed to Testing Center in the Eagles' Nest Building room 115 with receipt and Testing Form to schedule or take exam.

 For TSIA 2, appointments are preferred.
 Walk-ins are accepted when there is sufficient time to complete the exam, when we have available computers, and when the examinee has completed the Pre-Assessment Activity (PAA) prior to test time.
 We recommend calling before you walk in, as we tend to book days in advance during peak testing times.
 The PAA also provides links to study material.
 All examinees should review the material well in advance of the exam.
 The TSIA 2 is a non-timed test and may take four hours or longer.
 Students should meet with an advisor prior to testing to determine which sections they will need to take.
 Testing staff will not advise.

 - Math $10